 Move over regular Date Bars, these gooey, chewy, sweet and salty Vegan Date Bars are here to steal the show!
-My Grandpa used to make the most insanely delicious date bars when I was a kid, full of buttery, brown sugary goodness.
-When our family went vegan I knew a plant-based version had to happen!
+These bars are built on a buttery oat and coconut sugar crust, stuffed with a gooey layer of simmered dates softened to spreadable perfection, then finished with a sweet-salty oat crumble that bakes up golden and irresistibly chewy.
+My Grandpa used to make the most insanely delicious date bars when I was a kid, when our family became vegan I knew a plant-based version had to happen!
+This recipe will earn you rave reviews.

-Whenever these bars are in the house, they're automatically on our breakfast menu, and they are oh so yummy with that relaxing morning cup of warm coffee.
+These vegan date bars are just like classic oatmeal date squares — but totally plant-based.
+They're automatically on our breakfast menu whenever we make them, and they are oh so yummy with that relaxing morning cup of warm coffee.
 They're simple to make and always disappear quickly.
 The combination of oats, vegan butter, coconut sugar, and dates makes them irresistibly delicious and the perfect balance of sweet and salty.
 It's hard to eat just one.

 Jump to: